jaegertracing/helm-charts/charts/jaeger/README.md

 kubectl apply -f jaeger-tls-cassandra-secret.yaml helm install jaeger jaegertracing/jaeger --values values.yaml
 ```
-### Elasticsearch
+### ElasticSearch

-You can choose to use Elasticsearch over cassandra
+You can choose to use ElasticSearch over cassandra

 **New cluster**

-To install the chart with the release name `jaeger` using a new Elasticsearch cluster instead of Cassandra (default), run the following command:
+To install the chart with the release name `jaeger` using a new ElasticSearch cluster instead of Cassandra (default), run the following command:

 ```bash
 helm install jaeger jaegertracing/jaeger \